ShaneLynn/JavaWork/README.md

 # JavaWork
-This repository holds all of my Java based work
+Warehouse holding all of my Java code, so grab a cup before you head in.